qianyu-dlut/DiffDIS/README.md

 We are grateful to the authors of these projects for their pioneering work and contributions!

+## To do
+- Huggingface app demo on the way...

+## Contact
+If you have any questions, please feel free to contact me(ms.yuqian AT mail DOT dlut DOT edu DOT cn).

 ## Citations
 If you find this code useful, we kindly ask you to cite our paper in your work.